dice-project/DICE-Configuration-BO4CO/README.md

 ## Introduction
 Configuration Optimization Tool for Big Data Systems

 Bayesian Optimization for Configuration Optimization (BO4CO) is an auto-tuning algorithm for Big Data applications.
-Big data applications typically are developed with several technologies (e.g., Hadoop, Spark, Cassandra) each of which has typically dozens of configurable parameters that should be carefully tuned in order to perform optimally.
+Big data applications typically are developed with several technologies (e.g., Apache Storm, Hadoop, Spark, Cassandra) each of which has typically dozens of configurable parameters that should be carefully tuned in order to perform optimally.
 BO4CO helps end users of big data systems such as data scientists or SMEs to automatically tune the system.

 ## Architecture
 The following figure illustrates all the components of BO4CO: